Simplecodez/ApiCall/README.md

 using "async - await" so that the '''Event-Loop''' is not blocked.
 The '''then()''' can also be used to consume the '''Promise'''.

 ## Running the application.
-To run this application, simply type: '''node app''' or '''npm start''' as I included the "node_modules" folder and configured it as required.
+To run this application, simply type: '''node app''' or '''npm start''' as I included the "node_modules" folder and configured the package.json file as required.

 All these commands should be done on the command line and on the root folder containing these files.